-As of December 31, 2011, we had cash on hand of \$55.8 million and \$156.7 million available under our \$450 million senior secured revolving credit facility.
-(This availability was unchanged by the expansion of the revolving credit facility to \$785.0 million, as the increase was used to repay \$335.0 million of our 6.25% senior unsecured notes due 2013.)
-None of our outstanding debt requires scheduled principal payments, and after giving effect to the January 2012 refinancing transaction we have no debt maturities until March 2013.
+As of December 31, 2012, we had cash on hand of \$62.9 million and \$104.0 million available under our \$785.0 million amended and restated revolving credit facility.
+None of our outstanding debt requires scheduled principal payments, and we have no debt maturities until December 2016.
 We believe we have ample access to additional capital, as evidenced by our recent refinancing transaction in January 2012, and may issue debt or equity securities from time to time when we determine that market conditions and the opportunity to utilize the proceeds from the issuance of such securities are favorable.
-Such opportunities could include, but are not limited to, refinancing existing indebtedness, extending our average debt maturities in a favorable interest rate environment or taking advantage of build-to-suit and acquisition opportunities that generate favorable investment returns.
+Such opportunities could include, but are not limited to, refinancing existing indebtedness, funding REIT conversion costs and the cash portion of our E&P Distribution, extending our average debt maturities in a favorable interest rate environment or taking advantage of build-to-suit and acquisition opportunities that generate favorable investment returns.